 EWWW I.O. needs a couple small tweaks if you are optimizing a lot of PNG images and want to get the most out of the free version:

-- Increase the PNG optimization level to Lossy Compression
+- Increase the PNG optimization level to Premium Compression (which is still free).

-- Enable PNGOUT on via an Override, and click the Automatically link in the status section to install PNGOUT.
+- Enable PNGOUT via an Override, and click the Automatically link in the status section to install PNGOUT.
 Unfortunately, PNGOUT is not open source, but it IS free.
 So we can’t bundle it with the plugin, but you are free to install it on your site and use it as you like.

 The upload with EWWW Image Optimizer took 3 minutes, and 34 seconds, with a final file size of 187,464 kilobytes for a savings of 7,188 kilobytes (3.7%).